ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/backup-and-recovery.md

 Then press 'Restore mainnet wallet' if you're dealing with real funds or 'Restore testnet wallet' if you're using Bitcoin's test network.

-Before the wallet is created, ZEUS will ask you how to restore your channels and show the three options described in [Importing on the new device](#importing-on-the-new-device): **Check OLYMPUS**, **Import file**, or **Continue without backup**.
+Before the wallet is created, ZEUS will ask you how to restore your channels and show the three options described in [Importing on the new device](#importing-on-the-new-device).
 Pick the one that matches how you saved the backup on the old device, or choose _Continue without backup_ to fall back to an SCB-only restore.

 Please leave ZEUS running the first time you restore the seed.
 It has to go through the recovery process to restore your balance.
 It is not uncommon for this to take over 10 minutes, especially if you have a heavily used wallet.
 You may want to temporarily turn off any screen timeouts and energy saving options in your phone's settings, so that ZEUS doesn't go into the background and pause LND during the process.